-The Naivedya that has been cooked in the kitchen is transported to the sanctum sanctorum through a series of elevators.
+The Naivedya cooked in the kitchen is transported to the sanctum sanctorum through a series of elevators.
 Using surveillance cameras, the floor is constantly monitored for security and alertness.
 Additionally, the administrative offices of the supervisor and deputy supervisor are located on this level.

 The primary office of the temple is located on the third level.
 Among its many features are a committee member’s chamber, a CEO chamber, a member’s chamber, an auditorium, and a computer room that is equipped to handle all contemporary administrative and information data processing needs.

-The fifth level is mostly utilized for food preparation for festivals and fire offerings, as well as for other purposes.
-It was formerly used to hold a solar heater, which was removed during the restoration process.
+The fifth level is mostly utilized for food preparation for festivals and fire offerings, and other purposes.
+It was formerly used to hold a solar heater, which was removed during restoration.

 The temple’s top is crowned with a cluster of crowns, 47 of which are gold-plated and include the main 12 feet crown as well as three excellent foot crowns, and 33 of which are 3.5 feet in height.

 The crown installation and Kumbhabhishek ceremony for the magnificent and graceful temple took place on June 13, 1994 (Hindu Calendar: – Jestha Shukla Chaturthi Shaka 1916) under the auspicious hands of Shree Shankaracharya Dakshinamnay, Shree Shraddha Pitha, Shamgeri, and Shree 2008 Bharti Tirtha Mahaswamiji, on the auspicious day of Jestha Shukla Chat.